- It is used to treat soft, brittle bones (osteoporosis) in women after change of life.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If you have any of these health problems: A swallowing tube (esophagus) that is not normal, low calcium levels, very bad kidney disease, or trouble swallowing.
+- If you have a swallowing tube (esophagus) that is not normal.

 - If you are not able to stand or sit up for 1 hour.

 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.